ArashMehraban/Singly-Linked-List-/README.md

-This is a Singly LinkedList developed in python.
+This is code for a  Singly LinkedList implemented in Python.

 The test cases are within the LinkedList.py file

-how to run:
+How to run:

 python LinkedList.py